bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wavre.md

 * Wavre was a plenary speaker at the International Congress of Mathematicians held in Zurich from 5 September to 12 September 1932.
 * Should we see in these remarks the reason for the reservation of Wavre with regard to the problems of relativity?
 * In 1948 Wavre, however published the book L'imagination du réel.
-* One winter's evening, one of his brothers, our colleague M Philippe Wavre, who had come hastily to Geneva, told me that his condition had suddenly become worse; the next morning, 9 December 1949, we lost him.

 Born 25 March 1896, Neuchâtel, Switzerland.
 Died 9 December 1949, Geneva, Switzerland.